rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 they contain.
 Likewise, sets B and C are distinct.
 Even though both sets have the same amount of elements, both sets differ in the element(s) they contain.

-Note that the following fragments are equivalent:
+Note that the following representations are equivalent:

 ```
 |-C,D-|       |-C-----|      |-D-----|       |-D,C-|